 Police may arrest you in public if you are exhibiting offensive or disruptive actions that interfere with the ability of other people to enjoy a public space.
 Here are the five main disorderly behaviors that are illegal according to Tennessee criminal statutes.

-According to state law, disorderly conduct may include:
+According to Tennessee state law, disorderly conduct may include:

 - Threatening behavior

 - Refusing to disperse during emergencies